FAQ – Silicon Valley Start-UP

+Come with an idea – we’ll do the rest!
 Silicon Valley Start-UP aims to teach you innovative entrepreneurship methods, and connect you to experienced mentors and company leaders.
-Through a combination of seminars, hands-on workshops, and company visits, this program will be a guided adventure through Silicon Valley startup life as you work together with your team to create a profitable business—in just 2 weeks.
+Through a combination of seminars, hands-on workshops, and company visits, this program will be a guided adventure through Silicon Valley startup life.
+As the program progresses, you’ll refine and ideate your startup idea as a case study so you can see your new knowledge in action immediately.

 What can I expect from the program?